Event Interfaces

 instead of separate context and data

-2. Output is a list of ConsumeFromTopicEvent
+2. Output is an async generator yielding ConsumeFromTopicEvent

 objects